Velayuthampalayam: Healthcare

 The town has a Government General Hospital at the footsteps of Pugali Malai.
 There are two small private hospitals on the Karur-Velur highway which has inpatient services.
 There are many small clinics run by several doctors.
 The medical services are well supported by clustered medical stores in the junction of velayuthampalayam.
 For major medical and surgical services, the public go to one of the places(Paramathy Velur, Karur, Erode, Coimbatore, Tiruchi).

 Banking

 Indian Overseas bank, Bank of India, and Lakshmi Vilas Bank are located in this town.
 Pallavan Grama Bank, one of the Regional Rural Banks has one branch at Velayuthampalayam near bye pass road.
 The town has lot of privately owned financial corporations.

 The Automated Teller Machines (ATMs) are available from Indian Overseas Bank and The Lakshmi Vilas Bank Ltd, State Bank of India are located at Kandanpalayam, Pugalur Bye Pass Road & Pugalur Kagitha puram respectively.
 Bank Of India ATM is located at Velur road, Velayuthampalayam.

 Communication

 BSNL, Airtel, Reliance Jio, Vodafone idea are the communication providers to this town.
 They provide 2G,3G and 4G LTE smartphone networks.
 The well penetrated landline connections are provided by BSNL again.

-The availability of internet is also very good(Mostly dial-up connections).
-Now BSNL has provided very good broadband internet connection.
+The availability of internet is also abundant(Mostly dial-up connections).
+Now BSNL has provided broadband internet connection.